hikettei/Caten/Readme.md

 `Caten = Compile+AbstracTENsor`

 Caten is an experimental deep learning compiler.
-Our goal is to create a solution that’s as simple as tinygrad yet as flexible as TVM—all while extending the possibilities of interactive programming into the realm of AI.
+Our goal is to implement a compiler that is as simple as tinygrad, and as flexible as TVM.

 **We're looking for collaborators!
 Please join our Discord and let me know if you'd like to contribute!**